Samnem25/alx-system_engineering-devops/0x02-shell_redirections/README.md

-this is a readme file for the Shell Redirections task
+this is a readme file for shell redirections